It is easy to book online. If you wish to call, please advise which practice you would like to visit and your preferred GP.

 CALMS provide us a summary of your visit.

-We are registered for accreditation with AGPAL (Australian General Practice Accreditation Limited).
+Accredited with AGPAL (Australian General Practice Accreditation Limited).

 YourGP is a teaching practice.
 Third year medical students from the ANU sit in with our GPs.
 We host one student in the practice for six week rotations, six times each year.
 Medical students appreciate participating in your care.
 We consider patients an important part of the teaching team.
 If your GP has a medical student you will be advised.
 You may decline to have a medical student present during your consultation.